 Conclusion

 In conclusion, getting your music noticed in the music industry can be challenging, but with the right strategies, it’s possible.
 Part of artist development is using online promotion services, building a strong online presence, and creating a unique brand.
-Focus on building your niche, curate your playlists, get your music out there by gigging, and don’t underestimate the power of networking, and you’ll be well on your way to success in your music career.
+Focus on building your niche, curating your playlists, getting your music out there by gigging, and don’t underestimate the power of networking!
+You’ll be well on your way to success in your music career.